 Hello, we are looking to cut some mowings out from our borders and looking into using PGRs.
 I'm not up-to-date on the latest research on fescue PGRs...is there any literature that's not behind a pay-wall I can access?
 Looks like Escort and Telar are recommended..but I've not found anything more current than 2002.
 Any recommendations?
 Thanks, Becky

 i live in gresham, oregon and have a problem with the poanna weed in my lawn. what can i do to get rid or control this nuisance? it has been in the lawn for the past 10 years and i have tried a few things including corn glutamate meal. no luck with anything.

-Multnomah County Oregon lawns and turf Posted over 7 years ago
+Multnomah County OR lawns and turf Posted almost 8 years ago

 I am hoping you can assist me with a turfgrass question.
 I recently bought a home and the grass is perpetually soggy even though I haven't watered since October.
 I was told this is largely due to the heavy clay soil retaining water and the lack of drains in the yard.
 I've interviewed several landscapers who have given me different proposals on how to remedy the problem (all recommend installing drains).
 Some landscapers suggest cutting up the existing sod, adding amendments to the soil then laying the new sod.
 Other landscapers suggest mowing the existing grass to a very very short length, applying Roundup to kill the grass, wait several days, till the old grass into the soil, apply no amendments then lay the new sod.
 In the latter approach the landscapers have advised the old grass will serve as an amendment and will prevent taking away some of the top soil when the old grass is cut out and removed in the first scenario.
 Do you have any thought on which approch would be better?